acdcjunior/acdcjunior.github.io/_drafts/2016-10-18-test-private-method-weaken-visibility.md

+---
+layout: single
+title: 'Unit test private methods, how?
+Or should I?'
+category: test
+tags: [test, unit test, design]
+lang: en-US
+comments: true
+share: true
+mathjax: false
+published: true
+---

+One of these days I had a conversation with a good friend of mine about testing private methods.
+It ended up being very interesting, so I thought I'd post post a gist a of it.
+Here it goes:

 > How can I test a private method?
 Can I make it public (or package-private/protected) to test it?

 **You shouldn't weaken the method's visibility to test it.**